-- “Beta Feature” means any Service feature that is expressly identified as “Beta” or “Labs” or that is otherwise expressly identified as being for beta testing purposes or unsupported.
-Notwithstanding anything to the contrary in the Agreement, SDI will have no liability (including in respect of indemnification obligations or service level obligations) for or related to any Beta Features.
+- “Beta Feature” means any Service feature that is designated as “Beta” or “Labs” or that is otherwise expressly identified as being for beta testing purposes or unsupported.
+Notwithstanding anything to the contrary in the Agreement, SDI will have no liability (including in respect of warranties, indemnification obligations or service level obligations) for or related to any Beta Features.

 - “Documentation” means any SDI’s user manuals, handbooks, and installation guides relating to the Service provided by SDI through the Service, online, electronically or in hard copy format.

-- “Fees” means the fees for the Service and the Professional Services, as set forth in the applicable Service Order, and any applicable taxes.
+- “Fees” means the fees for the Service and the Professional Services and any reimbursable expenses, as set forth in the applicable Service Order, and any applicable taxes.

 - “Intellectual Property” means all trade secrets, Inventions, patents and patent applications, trademarks and service marks (whether registered or unregistered and including any goodwill acquired in such marks), trade names, trade dress, copyrights, moral rights, rights in Inventions, and all other intellectual property and proprietary rights (whether registered or unregistered, any application for the foregoing, and all rights to enforce the foregoing), and all other equivalent rights that may exist anywhere in the world.